FreelyGivenHarmonicChurch/FreelyGivenHarmonicChurch.github.io/docs/wisdom/action.md

 > Genuine religion is not about speculating about God or the soul or about what happened in the past or will happen in the future; it cares only about one thing—finding out exactly what should or should not be done in this lifetime. - Leo Tolstoy

-> Our own life must be our lesson. - Thich Nhat Hanh
+> Our own life must be our message. - Thich Nhat Hanh

 ## Works

-Faith Without Works is Dead.
+> For as the body without the spirit is dead, so faith without works is dead also. - James 2:26

 ## Service